Guest post from Zack Crockett

-Costly typos are not exclusive to book publishers; last year, New York City’s Transportation Authority printed 80,000 subway posters with the wrong fare information.
+Costly typos are not exclusive to book publishers; in 2013, New York City’s Metropolitan Transportation Authority printed 80,000 subway posters with the wrong fare information.
 The committee’s intention was to alert riders of a fare increase from $4.50 to $5; instead, they printed the new fee as “$4.50.”
-This lone misprint ended up costing the NYCTA nearly $250,000 in printing fees, and countless more in employee hours spent tracking down the distributed posters.
+This lone misprint ended up costing the MTA nearly $250,000 in printing fees, and even more in employee hours spent tracking down the distributed posters.

 A simple oversight in the 1980s ended up costing The Yellow Pages big-time.
 Banner Travel Services, a small agency specializing in “exotic vacations,” decided to run an ad in the phonebook for $230 per month.
 The Yellow Pages ended up advertising Banner’s forte in “erotic vacations” instead, and the travel agency wasn’t thrilled about it.
 They sued, and subsequently won $10 million, nearly putting The Yellow Pages out of business.
 Of course, Banner was also refunded its $230.